By Dr Luciana Iwasa, Careers Adviser, University College Birmingham

 Students’ societies and extra-curricular activities

 Students’ societies and extra-curricular activities are a great way of meeting new people.
 International students are inclined to join societies with students from the same country.
-However, you could instead join a group based on a common interest rather than on your nationality (for example cooking or sports).
+However, you could instead join a group based on a common interest or hobbies rather than on your nationality (for example cooking, music or sports).
 This will enable you to improve your English language and learn about different cultures.

 The experience and outcome of your time in the UK will ultimately depend on YOU.
 You should take full advantage of the career support that your university offers and look for other opportunities (such as volunteering and extra-curricular activities) while you are here.
 It is a lot of investment (financial, time, emotional) not to be wasted.
 Make sure that you will make the most of your time in the UK.
 In years to come, when you look back, you will not feel that you missed opportunities.
 Instead, you will know that you have opened doors for your future.